If you’re designing a product with a hinge, there’s a decent chance you want it hidden away from the world.

 Whether you want to make a hidden-hinge refrigerator, cabinet or other product, you’ll need to be careful with your design choices.
 Consider the following:

-Kitchen cabinets tend to have hidden hinges -- all you see is the door.
-Grills often have elements of hidden hinge design in them, particularly the counterbalance that allows you to open the monstrous lid with ease.
+Appliances often have hidden hinges, too.
+Grills have elements of hidden hinge design in them, particularly the counterbalance that allows you to open the monstrous lid with ease.
 Even some refrigerators use hidden hinges.
 (What’s a hidden hinge on a refrigerator, you ask?
 Some fridges have decorative panels that look like cabinetry -- hidden hinges help achieve a consistent look in the kitchen.)